 Your only expenses with this type of conversion would be a fresh lick of paint, some funky wallpaper and perhaps a carpet.
 If the floor is wooden, then carpeting isn’t entirely necessary.

-In some houses throughout London, the loft is connected to the master bedroom with a staircase.
+In some houses throughout Surrey, the loft is connected to the master bedroom with a staircase.
 If your house has this, why not convert it into a spacious walk-in closet?

 Hire a renovation company to help you design and install custom cupboards and hanging racks along the walls.